 I study the optimal design of delegation rule when a principal has to delegate to an informed agent via a strategic intermediary.
 I show that when the subordinates have opposing biases, the optimal delegation set will involve a "hole": some modest options are precluded.
 This may shed some new lights on policy threshold effects: small changes in the underlying state cause large policy responses.

 5. Exit and Voice: A Game-Theoretic Analysis of Customer Complaint Management

 This work uses mechanism design theory to investigate business management problem.
 Motivated by the evidences from marketing research, using a multiagent-principal communication game model with voluntary participation constraint, I analyze how to design a mechanism that elicits and aggregates information from informed, strategic consumers, and retains customer base.
 The model predicts low complaint/dissatisfaction ratio, costly complaint, weak relationship between complaints and objective failure, and a variety of complaint management strategies, which are largely in line with the empirical findings.

-Transfer of Authority within Hierarchies
+Transfer of Authority within Hierarchies, Revise & Resubmit.

-Government Structure and Military Coups (joint with Ruixue Jia)
+Government Structure and Military Coups (joint with Ruixue JIA)